 Job market in Miami

-The economy in Miami is largely driven by finance, commerce and tourism.
+The economy in Miami is largely driven by finance, commerce, construction and tourism.
 Several large corporations have headquarters in the city, while many others have their Latin American operations based here.
-It's also the epicentre of Spanish-language entertainment in the USA, with several Spanish-language broadcasters based in the city, as well as the Latin divisions of a number of major music record labels.
+It’s also the epicentre of Spanish-language entertainment in the USA, with numerous Spanish-language broadcasters based in the city, as well as the Latin divisions of various major music record labels.

 Cementing the city’s regional importance, PortMiami and the Miami International Airport are among the busiest ports of entry into the United States, receiving cargo from South America and the Caribbean.

-Most foreigners in the city tend to work as managers as well as in office and service industry jobs.
-The health, education and social services sectors also continue to employ a fairly large amount of migrants.
+Most foreigners in the city tend to work as managers, as well as in office and service industry jobs.
+The health, education and social services sectors also continue to employ a fairly large number of migrants.

 Finding a job in Miami

-Unfortunately it's still not as easy for newcomerss to find jobs in Miami as it used to be.
-While the job market is not as competitive as some other large American cities, such as New York, it is a popular relocation destination and good jobs are therefore well sought after.
+Unfortunately, it’s still not as easy for newcomers to find jobs in Miami as it used to be.
+While the job market is not as competitive as some other large American cities, such as New York, it is a popular relocation destination and good jobs are therefore highly sought after.
 Salaries tend to be lower than in many other US cities as well.

 Work culture in Miami